tanmaypanat/osmo_api/README.md

 - sqlalchemy for handling data insertion. retrieval from db.
 This uses the datamodel and table schemas for insertion without writing    sql queries which are prone to typos
 - postgres on docker - containarized example, makes it easier to use this way, user and db creation through docker file without explicit commands.

+- Drawbacks
+    - No restart recovery
+    - queue wipe on restart
+    - Potential race condition if two same formulas check hash at the same time, both will then try to create formula but one will fail later on

 ## Duplicate detection strategy
 ### Client side
 Note - I did not consider client side strategies as I am assuming I do not have control over client requests.
 I will focus on server side implementation.
 These just represent potential client side solutions.